wedaly/gospelunk/README.md

 Create or update the index:

 ```
-gss index              # package in current directory
+gospelunk index              # package in current directory
-gss index -pkgs=./...  # packages in current directory and all subdirectories (recursive)
+gospelunk index -pkgs=./...  # packages in current directory and all subdirectories (recursive)
-gss index -imports     # index packages imported by the package in the current directory
+gospelunk index -imports     # index packages imported by the package in the current directory
 ```

 Search for definitions:

 ```
-gss find Foobar             # find "Foobar" in the current package
+gospelunk find Foobar             # find "Foobar" in the current package
-gss find -pkg=./...
+gospelunk find -pkg=./...
 Foobar  # include packages in subdirectories
-gss find -imports Foobar    # search packages imported by the current package
+gospelunk find -imports Foobar    # search packages imported by the current package
 ```

 The results include all symbols that contain the search query.